iAmSpace/CheatBreaker/README.md

 0. Install [Java](https://www.java.com/en/download/manual.jsp) + [Minecraft Launcher](https://minecraft.net/download)
 1. Install Forge for 1.7.10 from [here](https://github.com/iAmSpace/Installers/raw/main/forge/forge-1.7.10-10.13.4.1614-1.7.10-installer.jar)
-2. Add [CheatBreaker.jar] to your `mods` folder located in your `.minecraft` directory (if it isn't there, just create it) 2.5.
-(Repeat) Add [OptiFine.jar] to your `mods` folder located in your `.minecraft` directory
+2. Add [CheatBreaker.jar] to your `mods` folder located in your `.minecraft` directory (if it isn't there, just create it)
+3. (Optional) Add [OptiFine.jar] to your `mods` folder located in your `.minecraft` directory
-3. Launch Forge 1.7.10 from the Minecraft Launcher
+4. Launch Forge 1.7.10 from the Minecraft Launcher

 ### MultiMC